Why art?

 Using art to teach art teachers

-Saturday Art School on campus: "After teaching children weekly at our Saturday Art School, my students write about their teaching philosophy and I have them make art to visually manifest it.
+Saturday Art School on campus: "After teaching children weekly at our Saturday Art School, teacher candidates write about their teaching philosophy and make a visual work to represent it.
 I get paintings, sculptures, ceramics — whatever language they're experts in."

 Background and expertise